1backend/1backend/docs-source/docs/built-in-services/user-svc.md

 **Permit**: A mechanism for assigning permissions to users or roles.
 Permits define who can access what by connecting users or roles with specific permissions.

+**Organization**: A way for users to freely associate with each other.
+Anyone can create organizations and grant membership to others to their organization.

+**Membership**: A formal record that links a user to an organization.
+Memberships determine which organizations a user belongs to and enable organization-scoped roles to take effect.

 ## Overview

 The most important thing about the User Svc is that service (machine) and user (human) accounts look and function the same.